NguyenDa18/danh-was-here/_data/blog/2020-06-01-my-local-setup.md

 ---
 # Local Setup for my Mac

-Homebrew, SDKMan, and Git have been my absolute favorite moving buddies whenever I needed to hop from different computers, whether it was for a start of an internship or career, or because I had knocked my personal Mac over from a jazzercize session (theoretically for me, my sister actually did that for hers).
+Homebrew, SDKMan, and Git have been my absolute favorite moving buddies whenever I needed to hop from different computers, whether it was for the start of an internship or career, or because I had knocked my personal Mac over from a jazzercize session (theoretically for me, my sister actually did that for hers).

 Homebrew is a gift for installing stuff on a Mac: [Brew Documentation](https://brew.sh/).

-SDKMan is a great tool I use to manage Java stuff because it gives me the greatest amount of control of switching versions in the most intuitive way: [SDKMan Documentation](https://sdkman.io/usage).
+SDKMan is a great tool I use to manage Java stuff because it gives me the greatest amount of control over switching versions in the most intuitive way: [SDKMan Documentation](https://sdkman.io/usage).

-Setting up for local dev can be a real PIA, but Homebrew makes it SOOO much easier!
-It is my go-to answer for whenever someone asks "Why Mac?" (other than aesthetics and us being a mostly Apple family).
-As I move to computer to computer, I will cherish my favorite moving buddies: Git (my go-to version control), Homebrew, and NPM.
+Git is as every developer knows a very popular (the most popular) way to use version control for a project.
+It is what allows you to time travel with your code, to go back to the past to reference non-buggy code or to create a new timeline by branching off and making the needed changes.

-> Homebrew?
-More like Homeboy...
+Setting up for local dev can be a real PIA, but these tools make it SOOO much easier!
+Note that this is a heavily Mac based setup because of the use of Homebrew (we are mostly an Apple family).
+As I move from computer to computer, I will cherish these favorite moving buddies.

 - - -

-*First thing to do of course is to install Homebrew:*
+*First thing to do of course is to install Homebrew on the Mac:*

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`